ThinhVu/LJs/README.md

 1. No addition dependencies (No nodejs, node babel, no lodash, no ES6, ...), open your text editor of choice and start typing just vanilla javascript.
 2. Easy to build from simple to complex component.
 3. IoC built-in, re-use component in flexible way.
-4. Explicit redraw + partial redraw.
+4. Support view template re-use.
+5. DOM automatically update by explicit redraw.
+6. Just partial template redraw, not entire VDOM tree.
-5. Core code is easy to read, so I can understand what really happen.
+6. Core code is easy to read, so you can understand what really happen.
 6. …

 ## what is what